 Organizations like Catholic Charities and Lutheran Services offer programs to help women with maternity care.
 Services vary by location.
 Basic services include counseling and referrals.
 But, some locations provide services as extensive as maternity homes that provide free maternity care, postpartum care, parenting classes, and room and board.
 At the least, they’ll educate you on what other resources are available in your local area.

 Young Adult Coverage Under a Parent’s Group Policy

-If you’re up to 26 years old and don’t have health insurance from your job, you might qualify for coverage under your parent’s insurance.
+If you’re less than 26 years old and don’t have health insurance from your job, you might qualify for coverage under your parent’s insurance.
 Even if you’re married or living on your own, you can be included in the health insurance your parent gets from his or her job.
 You might have to wait until open enrollment to sign up.
-Make sure the plan offers maternity insurance coverage and won’t exclude this pregnancy as a preexisting condition.
-After 2014, you won’t have to worry about preexisting condition exclusions thanks to The Affordable Care Act.
+Make sure the plan offers maternity insurance coverage.

 Planned Parenthood isn’t just for birth control and abortions.
 Some, but not all, Planned Parenthood locations provide prenatal services.
 Some, but not all, Planned Parenthood locations base their charges on your income.
 If your local Planned Parenthood doesn’t provide prenatal care or have a sliding-scale fee structure for self-pay patients, they’ll be able to refer you to other resources within your local community.

 If you end up paying out of pocket, negotiate discount rates in advance and set up payment plans.
 Frequently, hospitals have a rack rate, a self-pay discount rate, and an even lower charity rate.
 If you don’t ask about the charity rate, they might not volunteer it.
 Asking what the charity rate is, as well as how to qualify for it, will help you negotiate because you’ll know the bottom line, even if you don’t qualify for it.